These low-carb chocolate chip cookies are ooey and gooey! Made with ghee and almond butter you’re going to love this grain-free treat.

 I haven’t made them much lately because I didn’t have a recipe that fit into my current nutrient intake balance.
 This low carb paleo thing is really working for me, and eating outside of the parameters, of my set carb intake is a lot more than “breaking a diet”… it’s committing to feeling like crap for a few hours, even a whole day.

 Another inspiration for these low-carb chocolate chip cookies is my niece.
 My little two-year-old princess, with a very delicate, very stubborn case of candida.
 Any starch and she flares.
 You can imagine the difficulties in having a small child that can’t eat starches or sweets.

-My sister results to making her all sorts of concoctions with almond butter, using only erythritol (a sugar alcohol) to sweeten, if you’re on keto or have candida issues, it’s a good option for the occasional treat.
-I like using Brown Sugar Truvia for myself.
-It’s a blend of erythritol, brown sugar, molasses & stevia.
-Especially since I don’t bake often, I find it’s the perfect balance for me.
+My sister results in making her all sorts of concoctions with almond butter, using only erythritol (sugar alcohol) to sweeten, if you’re on keto or have candida issues, it’s a good option for the occasional treat.
+These keto cookies sure are a treat!

-Note, if you try to eat these hot, even warm they will be delicious but they will fall apart on you.
-Because they are made of mostly almond butter, ghee and melted chocolate, those ingredients needs to cool to firm up.
+Note, if you try to eat these low-carb chocolate chip cookies hot, even warm they will be delicious but they will fall apart on you.
+Because they are made of mostly almond butter, ghee and melted chocolate, those ingredients need to cool to firm up.
 They are worth the wait.
 Such a satisfying, delectable and truly delicious cookie.
 Even better the next day!